 The sentence - word order and agreements

-Word order is undefined in Hungarian.
-However, similarly to every aspect of life, this great liberty must be applied with great caution.
+Word order is undefined in Hungarian. language course hungarian However, similarly to every aspect of life, this great liberty must be applied with great caution.
 Almost any variation is acceptable, however, each of them may carry a slightly different meaning.
-Two basic principles still exist:class course
+Two basic principles still exist:

 If no special emphasis is intended, all parts of the sentence occur between the subject and predicate (usually a verb).
 That is the sentence begins with the subject and ends with the predicate: Péter ma este moziba megy (Peter goes to a movie tonight.)